Arkansas sends 'breakup letter' to Amazon: 'It's not you. It's us.' | Tulsa's 24-Hour News, Weather and Traffic

-SEATTLE - A small airplane towing a banner with a message basically saying, “No thanks” to Amazon was seen flying over downtown Seattle Monday morning.
+SEATTLE - A small airplane towing a banner with a message basically saying, “No thanks” to Amazon Monday morning.

 The banner read, “Hey Amazon.
 It’s not you.
 It’s us.”
 The url lovelittlerock.org was listed on the bottom of the banner.